- 1 Introduction

 As the fashion industry becomes more aware of its impact on the environment and society, avant-garde designers also embrace sustainability and ethical practices.

-From using eco-friendly materials to supporting fair labour practices, these designers are pushing the boundaries of what it means to be avant-garde.
+From using eco-friendly materials to supporting fair labor practices, these designers are pushing the boundaries of what it means to be avant-garde.
 Some designers even incorporate recycled materials into their designs, creating unique and innovative pieces that are environmentally conscious and fashion-forward.

 As customers become more conscious of their global effect, avant-garde fashion is paving the way for a more sustainable and ethical sector.